Remod-org/NextGenPVE/README.md

 The following commands have been implemented:

   - `/pveenable` - Toggles the enabled status of the plugin
   - `/pvelog` - Toggles the creation of a log file to monitor ruleset evaluation
   - `/pvedebug` - Toggles the logging of attacker/target and some other minor information to rcon and oxide logs.
 This is saved in the config.
   - `/pverule` - Starts the GUI for editing, creating, and deleting rulesets
+  - `/pvedrop {gui} - Resets database to plugin defaults, removing any custom rules and entities.
+Requires AllowDropDatabase config to be true.
+  - `/pveupdate` - Update new entity types (normally run automatically at wipe, but can be run any time).
+Any newly-detected entities will be added to the collection 'unknown'.
   - `/pvereload` - Re-read the config file

 #### Sub-commands for /pverule

     - `/pverule list` - List current rulesets
     - `/pverule dump RULESETNAME` - List some information about a specific ruleset
     - `/pverule backup` - Same as /pvebackup.
     - `/pverule restore` - List available backup files from the plugin oxide data folder.
     - `/pverule restore FILENAME` - Restores the named database backup file to the live database.
 The file must end in .db and MUST be from a previous backup created by NextGenPVE.
 It must also be located in the plugin oxide data folder.

 #### Additional sub-commands of /pverule called by GUI